GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 There exists a trivial local optimum for the #acr("SSL") task defined as a #acr("DoA") spatial spectrum regression.
 Indeed, because of the relative sparsity of the ground truth encoding, a method outputting a plain zero spectrum achieves a comparatively low loss.
 More precisely, the loss for the samples would approximately equal the area under $n_s$ distinct gaussians.
-Some mass placed randomly on the $[-pi, pi]$ interval would likely not be overlapping with the ground-truth gaussians.
+Some limited mass placed randomly on the $[-pi, pi]$ interval would likely not be overlapping with the ground-truth gaussians.
 The loss would most often approach its upper bound:
 #let gt = $colMath(o, #blue)$
 #let pred = $colMath(hat(o), #red)$